 Product development skills

 Contribute to your product’s future.
 When you are already selling tons of them, and you feel that your marketing tactics for this product are near its limits, try tweaking the product itself.
-Check for points of improvement, some bugs that needs fixing, or whatever that needs changing in order for the product to grow better.
+Check for points of improvement, some bugs that needs fixing, or whatever that needs changing for the product to grow better.
 A lot of marketers these days help the product development team find out what exactly the customers are looking for so they can improve the capabilities of the product to their maximum potential.

 Have Lead Generation Tactics